+Safely Dispose of Personal InformationBefore you dispose of a computer, get rid of all the personal information it stores.
+Use a wipe utility program to overwrite the entire hard drive.
 Before you dispose of a mobile device, check your owner’s manual, the service provider’s website, or the device manufacturer’s website for information on how to delete information permanently, and how to save or transfer information to a new device.
 Remove the memory or subscriber identity module (SIM) card from a mobile device.
 Remove the phone book, lists of calls made and received, voicemails, messages sent and received, organizer folders, web search history, and photos.

 Encrypt Your DataKeep your browser secure.
 To guard your online transactions, use encryption software that scrambles information you send over the internet.
 A “lock” icon on the status bar of your internet browser means your information will be safe when it’s transmitted.
 Look for the lock before you send personal or financial information online.

 Keep Passwords PrivateUse strong passwords with your laptop, credit, bank, and other accounts.
 Be creative: think of a special phrase and use the first letter of each word as your password.
 Substitute numbers for some words or letters.
 For example, “I want to see the Pacific Ocean” could become 1W2CtPo.

 Don’t Overshare on Social Networking SitesIf you post too much information about yourself, an identity thief can find information about your life, use it to answer ‘challenge’ questions on your accounts, and get access to your money and personal information.
 Consider limiting access to your networking page to a small group of people.
 Never post your full name, Social Security number, address, phone number, or account numbers in publicly accessible sites.

 Securing Your Social Security NumberKeep a close hold on your Social Security number and ask questions before deciding to share it.
 Ask if you can use a different kind of identification.
 If someone asks you to share your SSN or your child’s, ask:

-- why they need it
+- Why they need it?

-- how it will be used
+- How it will be used?

-- how they will protect it
+- How they will protect it?

-- what happens if you don’t share the number
+- What happens if you don’t share the number?